Voice UI on Mobile:

-Picovoice’s speech-to-intent is fully customizable for the domain of interest and combined with Picovoice wake-word engine can provide a unique user experience.
-For example using Picovoice technology it is possible to control an app using command below:
+Picovoice’s speech-to-intent is fully customizable for the domain of interest and combined with the Picovoice wake-word engine can provide a unique user experience.
+For example, using Picovoice technology it is possible to control an app using the command below:

 Hey Strava, pause my workout.

 While the same command would look like this by using SiriKit: